cyberark/conjur/CONDUCT.md

 Conduct at all times in all Conjur community venues, online and in person, and in one-on-one communications pertaining to Conjur affairs.

-This policy covers the usage of the Conjur hosted eval server, as well as the Conjur website, Conjur related events, and any other services offered by or on behalf of CyberArk. (collectively, the "Service").
-It also applies to behavior in the context of the Conjur Open Source project communities, including but not limited to public GitHub repositories, Slack and IRC channels, social media, mailing lists, and public events.
+This policy covers the usage of Conjur hosted services, as well as the Conjur website, Conjur related events, and any other services offered by or on behalf of CyberArk. (collectively, the "Service").
+It also applies to behavior in the context of the Conjur Open Source project communities, including but not limited to public GitHub repositories, chat channels, social media, mailing lists, and public events.

 This Code of Conduct is in addition to, and does not in any way nullify or invalidate, any other terms or conditions related to use of the Service.

-The definitions of various subjective terms such as "discriminatory", "hateful", or "confusing" will be decided at the sole discretion of the Conjur abuse team.
+The definitions of various subjective terms such as "offensive", "harrassing", or "unacceptable behavior" will be decided at the sole discretion of the Conjur abuse team.

-## Friendly Harassment-Free Space
+## Maintaining a Friendly, Harassment-Free Space

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender identity, sexual orientation, ability, ethnicity,